yusufozturk/panther/docs/gitbook/README.md

 ### Getting Started

-To get setup with Panther, continue with the Quick Start on the next page!
+To get setup with Panther, continue with the Quick Start on the next page